-S 1230 also specified that the sale and distribution of the coins was to be handled by a private marketing group rather than being managed by the US Mint.
+S.1230 also specified that the sale and distribution of the coins were to be handled by a private marketing group rather than being managed by the United States Mint.
 This provision would prove to be a red flag for the Treasury Department as well as for some members of Congress, and would become a major point of contention regarding the coin program as it was debated.

 Cranston was not the architect of the bill’s scope or provisions; they came directly from the LAOOC and the companies it had selected to handle the marketing and distribution of the coins.
 The Committee had engaged the joint venture of Lazard Freres, an investment banking firm with main offices in Paris and New York, and Occidental Petroleum Corporation (OPC), an international oil and gas company, to develop the coin program.
 The partners were referred to as the “Coin Group” by the LAOOC.

 The inclusion of Occidental Petroleum in a coin marketing venture is surprising, but its involvement was tied to the company’s politically influential CEO Armand Hammer and his long-standing business and political connections in Russia.
 These connections helped bring together OCP and Lazard Freres prior to the 1980 Moscow Olympics and enabled them to successfully secure international marketing rights for Moscow’s 45-coin commemorative program.
 The joint venture was profitable enough for the two companies to team up again in pursuit of the 1984 Olympics coin program.